-This is true.
-The CAT adjusts to your level throughout – much like the E/W and N/S question in the geography game above, it is constantly refining its picture of your ability, question by question.
+In general, this is true: this is the overall general pattern.
+The computer adaptive testing adjusts to your level throughout—much like the E/W and N/S question in the geography game above, it is constantly refining its picture of your ability, question by question.

 Myth: If I suddenly get a ridiculously easy question, that means I got the last question wrong.